MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/provisioning-windows-using-a-website.md

 ### First use of a SIM with an embedded modem

 A user starts with a SIM that does not have an active associated data plan.
-The user inserts the SIM into a Windows 8, Windows 8.1, or Windows 10 computer that has an embedded mobile broadband modem.
+The user inserts the SIM into a Windows computer that has an embedded mobile broadband modem.
 The user opens Windows Connection Manager and chooses to connect to the mobile broadband network.

 As part of the connection process, Windows determines that the mobile broadband network does not provide Internet access because no active data plan is associated with the SIM.
 Normally, Windows opens the mobile broadband app so that the app can provide an option to purchase a data plan or otherwise enable Internet access.
 However, because the SIM was just inserted, the mobile broadband app is not yet installed on the computer.